The Chevrolet Avalanche was introduced in 2001 and was one of the first sport utility trucks available on the market.

 The LTZ, the most expensive Avalanche model, features front bucket seats with 12-way power adjusters, perforated leather-appointed seating surfaces, heated and cooled front seats, a heated steering wheel, 20-inch polished aluminum wheels, Sirius XM satellite radio free for three months, navigation radio with a rear camera system and a Bose Centerpoint Surround Sound system with eight speakers.
 You can also learn more about the Avalanche by visiting the official website here.

-The Avalanche is more of an SUV than a pickup truck, which means that it’s typically a pretty easy vehicle for auto transporters to ship.
+The Avalanche is more of an SUV than a pickup truck, which means that it’s typically a pretty easy vehicle for carriers to ship.
 Most auto transportation companies price their shipments based on where the vehicle is being picked up from and dropped off at, as well as the size and weight of the vehicle being moved.

 Since prices are fairly standard in terms of pickup and delivery locations, the biggest factor for most customers is the size of the vehicle, and the larger the vehicle the more expensive it will be to ship.
 The Avalanche, being on the smaller end of the SUV spectrum, shouldn’t net you huge oversize vehicle shipping fees, though it may be a bit more expensive than a typical sedan.